rares-vsl/ecodocumentation/my-website/docs/analysis/business_requirements.md

      6. The admin confirms the upload.
      7. The system saves the floor plan.
    - **Exception Scenario:**
-   - **Step 4:** If the uploaded file is not in SVG format or is invalid, the system displays an error message and prompts the admin to upload a valid file.
+     - **Step d:** If the uploaded file is not in SVG format or is invalid, the system displays an error message and prompts the admin to upload a valid file.

 2. **Reupload Floor Plan**
    - **Actor:** Admin